BCLab-UNM/Swarmathon-Claflin-UNCP-Public/README.md

-# Swarmathon-UPR
-Universidad de Puerto Rico
+# University of North Carolina at Pembroke